Updated: August 19, 2024

 Some common examples of these taxable fringe benefits are listed in the chart below — but for any specific questions, it’s best to speak to your accountant or bookkeeper if you’re at all unsure about your obligations.

-Fringe benefits considered taxable compensation
+Fringe benefits considered to be taxable compensation

 Regular wages Cell phone and/or company vehicles (if used outside of business tasks)